gdelvalle99/taylor_website/src/content/blogpost2.md

 ---
-title: "Featured quote from Raelia Lewis’s new podcast ‘Everything is Everything’ episode “Colorism in the Modeling Industry”"
+title: "Natalia Lewis on Colorism in the Modeling Industry"
 date: "2020-05-29"
 image: "blogpost2.png"
 ---